wyywyy23/wyywyy23.github.io/index.md

 ![Full-width image](assets/img/misc/uconn_foliage@3840w.jpg){:.lead width="3840" height="2560" loading="lazy"}

 I am an Assistant Professor in Electrical and Computer Engineering at the University of Connecticut.
-I designed **large-scale integrated photonic systems** to transform future computing paradigms.
-Addressing communication bottlenecks in AI/machine learning applications through embedded photonic I/O and heterogeneous integration, I aimed to redefine chip-to-chip connectivity with unparalleled density and novel functionalities beyond data communication.
+I design **large-scale integrated photonic systems** to transform future computing paradigms.
+Addressing communication bottlenecks in AI/machine learning applications through embedded photonic I/O and heterogeneous integration, I aim to redefine chip-to-chip connectivity with unparalleled density and novel functionalities beyond data communication.

 Prior to joining UConn, I was a Postdoctoral Research Scientist in the [Lightwave Research Laboratory](https://lightwave.ee.columbia.edu) at Columbia University in the City of New York, supervised by [Prof. Keren Bergman](https://lightwave.ee.columbia.edu/bergman).